abitdodgy/abitdodgy.github.io/_posts/2015-08-30-maintenance-mode-for-rails.md

 ---
 layout: post
-title: Adding a dynamic maintenance mode to Rails
+title: Adding a dynamic maintenance mode to a Rails app
 ---

 It's a good idea to have a maintenance strategy for your Rails application.
 You may want to temporarily disable access to the application while you carry out upgrades and run other tasks like database or server migrations.

-While there are several ways to implement this, they typically bypass requests to the application server and serve a static HTML page.
-This fails our requirements, which are to:
+While there are several ways to implement this, they typically work by bypassing requests to the application server and serving a static HTML page instead.
+Heroku has a built-in [maintenace feature][1] that works in a similar way.
+When enabled it serves a static HTML template.
+Unfortuntely, such solutions fail our requirements.
+We want to:

 1. Allow access to some users while the application is in maintenance mode.
 2. Serve a custom, internationalized template.

-Heroku has a built-in [maintenace feature][1].
-When enabled it bypasses all requests to the application serve, and serves a static HTML page.
-This means the feature fails both of our requirements.
-You can create a custom page, but you can not internationalize it.

 We solved this by migrating the process into the application.
 First, we added a route.